-The SLIP indicator light also comes on when you place the ignition switch in the ON position.
-The light will turn off after approximately 2 seconds if the system is operational.
-If the light does not come on have the system checked by a NISSAN dealer or qualified workshop.
+The slip indicator light also comes on when you place the ignition switch in the ON position.
+The light will turn off after about 2 seconds if the system is operational.
+If the light does not come on or does not go off, have the Traction Control System checked by a NISSAN dealer.